erikjsolsen/erikjsolsen.github.io/index.md

 From 2013 to 2015 Erik was working as a visiting scientist at the <a href="http://nefsc.noaa.gov"> NOAA Northeast Fisheries Science Center</a> in Woods Hole, Massachusetts where he continued development of the science base, tools (like the <a href="http://www.csiro.au/organisation-structure/divisions/marine--atmospheric-research/atlantis-ecosystem-model"> Atlantis </a> ecosystem model) and methods for ecosystem-based management and marine spatial planning.  </br>

+Erik is currently contributing to the development of ecosystem-based management and integrated ecosystem assessments of marine ecosystems as co-chair of the <a href="http://www.ices.dk/community/groups/Pages/WGINOSE.aspx"> ICES Working Group on intetgrated assessment of the North Sea (WGINOSE) </a>.

 Linking core monitoring, stock-assessment and advisory activities with the development of ecosystem-based management and understanding how this science-based advice feeds into the socio-ecological systems we manage is the focus of Erik's current research. </br>